Cimpress-MCP/vagrant-orchestrate/README.md

 ==> managed-myserver2.mydomain.com:  -- Server: myserver2.mydomain.com
 ```

-This also works for Windows with the `--winrm --winrm-username --wirnm-password` parameters, but currently must be initiated from a Windows host.
+This also works for Windows with the `--winrm --winrm-username USERNAME --wirnm-password PASSWORD` parameters, but currently must be initiated from a Windows host.

 ## Usage